The Seven Benefits of Consuming Papaya Seeds

 There’s no evidence of the use of papaya seeds as a treatment for acne.
 However, they’re becoming widespread as a complementary remedy for this problem.

-In this case, in addition to consuming papaya seeds, we recommend making a natural poultice by following these instructions:
+In this case, in addition to consuming papaya seeds, those who use them recommend making a natural poultice in the following manner:

 - Firstly, for this, combine some leaves of papaya with the seeds and macerate it with a little water in a mortar